Table of Contents

 Wisconsin Supplemental Security Income (SSI) Exceptional Expense Supplement

 This program provides a monthly subsidy for those who require at least 40 hours of supportive services or in-home care.
 Benefits can be sought in the individual’s home, a foster care home, or an assisted living facility.
 For additional information and eligibility requirements, click here.

 Community Options Program

 Intended for those that require a nursing home level of care, but want to remain living at home, this program provides supports in order to avoid nursing home placement.
 This program is similar to the Wisconsin COP-Waiver program, but is specifically intended for those that are not on Medicaid.
 As with the COP-Waiver program, COP is currently being transitioned into the managed care program, Family Care.
-This transition will be fully complete by the beginning of 2018.
+This transition is expected to be fully complete by June of 2018.
 Click here for more information.